 - Project Closure

 With a project lens, change gave rise to the need for an impact assessment to better realize project disruptive intention across the organization, my pitch:

 - Identify change impact on departments, roles, process, and technology along the enterprise value stream through to the customer, and

 - work with sponsors to account, manage, or mitigate that risk.

 A couple years back I created a series on Project Scope Management series where I reviewed introduced the Impact Assessment, Stakeholder Analysis, and Communication Template as tools to launch and manage project scope.

 All Change is Local Change

 Almost 20 years later?

 Healthy organization, or should I say, sober, well, perhaps, competent, maybe, even qualified, organizations and leaders realize that change is constant.
-Change is less a single project to manage, but on-going dedication to cultural, change resilience, addressed with multiple efforts.
+Change is less a single project to manage, but on-going dedication to cultural change resilience, with need to address through multiple efforts.